-We know, we know…nobody likes talking about money.
-But, when it comes time to set your wedding budget, we want you to feel totally confident so you can walk away from your spreadsheet knowing that you nailed it!
-That’s why we put so much time into creating wedding budget advice, tips, tricks, and tools.
-(Psst.
-You can find them all right here.)
+We know money is a sensitive subject.
+But, when it comes time to set your wedding budget we want you to feel confident, so you can walk away from your budget spreadsheet knowing that you nailed it.
+That’s why we put so much time into creating wedding budget advice, tips, tricks, and tools for every couple.

-One question we hear most frequently, whether from couples or from friends who are planning their wedding, is how to even get started creating a budget.
-That’s what we’re answering today!
-Every couple is different and every budget is different, but there are some fool-proof steps you can take to create the best wedding budget for you and your partner.
+We hear frequently that couples aren’t sure how to get started creating a wedding budget.
+That’s what we’re answering today.
+Every couple is different.
+So every budget will be different.
+However, there are some fool-proof steps you can take to create the best wedding budget.
 Let’s get started creating a wedding budget that is perfect for you and your significant other.

 Talk to Anyone Who Is Contributing

-Say you and your partner are planning to pay for the majority of your wedding yourselves but your parents or grandparents want to chip in or pay for certain elements of the wedding, such as the dress or the bar.
-Before you and your partner set your final all-in number, talk to anyone who has expressed interest in helping you out and figure out exactly how much they want to contribute.
-That way, you can either subtract that number from you and your partner’s contribution (meaning, you’ll pay less than you originally thought) or you can allocate the money you’re saving into another area of the wedding.
+Before you and your partner set your final numbers, talk to anyone who has expressed interest in helping fund your wedding and figure out exactly how much they want to contribute.
+That way, you can either subtract that number from you and your partner’s contribution–meaning you’ll pay less than you initially thought–or you can allocate the money you’re saving into another area of the wedding.

-If your parents or grandparents haven’t brought up the money subject by the time you’re ready to start creating your budget, don’t be afraid to ask in a polite and respectful way!
+If your parents or grandparents haven’t brought up money by the time you’re ready to start creating your budget, don’t be afraid to ask in a polite and respectful way.
 If you approach the subject out of curiosity rather than with the expectation that they pitch in, they will be more likely to understand where you are coming from.
-Be prepared for the possibility that they might not be able to contribute anything.)
+Be prepared for the possibility that they might not be able to contribute anything.

-Once you have your personal numbers, combine them with any contributions you’ll be getting from family members, and you’ve got a budget to start working with!
+Once you have your numbers, combine them with any contributions you’ll be getting from family members, and you’ve got a budget to start working with.

 Determine Your Guest Count